lmammino/streams-workshop/01-buffer-vs-stream/README.md

 ## 01.2 Streaming intro

-How can we convert our implementation into a streaming one?
+How can we convert our copy file implementation into a streaming one?

 It's very easy actually: